UNIVERSE-HPC/course-material/software_project_management/continuous_integration/testing.md

+---
-## 15:00 - Testing on multiple operating systems
+name: Testing on multiple operating systems
+dependsOn: [
+  software_project_management.continuous_integration.github_actions
+]
+---

 To ensure good portability of software for all potential users, you should ideally be testing on Windows, Linux and macOS.
 You can do that using GitHub Actions.

 Information about the operating systems that GitHub Actions supports can be found [in their documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources).